12 Customizing Graphs

 All layers are extracted to individual graph windows, even if a layer is linked to another layer.

-By default, Extracted Layers is set to 1:0, which specifies that all layers be extracted.
-To act only on certain layers, clear Auto and use the layextract X-Function's comma/colon notation to point to specific layers.
+By default, the layextract dialog box has Extracted Layers set to 1:0, which specifies that all layers be extracted.
+To extract only certain layers, clear Auto and use the layextract X-Function's comma/colon notation to control which layers are extracted.
 The notation 1:0 means starting with layer 1, extract all layers to graphs (0 denotes all).
 Specifying 1,3:4, for example, tells Origin to extract only the first, third and the fourth layer.
+Note that you can enable Keep Source Graph to preserve the original graph.

 | Add, arrange, resize, position, swap, align, or link layers